abgoyal/ShellToolsApplet/README.md

 Going through each line in `tools.json.in` (listed above):

-- Lines 2 & 3: These are the basic shortcut-like entries: Each entry is a 2-element JSON array.
+- Lines 2 & 3: These are the basic shortcut-like entries.
+Each entry is a 2-element JSON array.
   The first element is a string that will become the label of the corresponding menu item.
   The second element is the shell command to run when the entry is activated.
   Note that the shell command is spawned in a background process - if its a terminal-based application, you will see nothing.